ntpinckney/ntpinckney/README.md

 I'm a recent MS graduate in Information Technology with a concentration in Software Application Development, leveraging a background in graphic design to create user-centered, accessible interfaces.
 I'm passionate about creating intuitive software that makes everyday life a little easier.
 Also a proud cat dad. 🐈

 ## ⭐ Featured Projects
 - 💊 [**TrackMyPills (Android)**](https://github.com/ntpinckney/trackmypills) – A lightweight, no-frills medication tracking app designed to help users manage their medications with ease.
 It stores dosage amounts, total quantity available, administration types (e.g., pills or mg), and provides reminders based on user-defined times and custom intervals (e.g., "every four hours").
 Includes light and dark mode support.
+It also tracks missed dosages based on time.
 Built with Java, XML, and Figma.

 ## 💡 Current Projects